Charles Bouton and the Navier-Stokes Global Regularity Conjecture: Bouton and the GLDE

-{\bf Definition 1:} an {\it absolute invariant} $I$ of the GLDE is a function of the coefficients $a_s$ and their derivatives.
-The absolute invariant is such that upon transformation (\ref{GLDEgroup}) $I$ remains unchanged, $I_1 = I$.
-The absolute invariant does not involve the independent variable $y$ or its derivatives (as per \S26). $I$ may contain the independent variable x.
+\begin{definition} An {\it absolute invariant/covariant} $I$ of the GLDE is a function of the coefficients $a_s$ and their derivatives.
+It remains unchanged upon transformation (\ref{GLDEgroup}), $I_1 = I$.
+Invariants do not contain the dependent variable $y$ or its derivatives; covariants do (as per \S26).
+Bouton probably introduces the term {\it covariant}, since the dependent variable $y$ co-varies with $a_s$. $I$ may contain the independent variable $x$. \end{definition}

-{\bf Definition 2:} an {\it absolute covariant} $I$ of the GLDE depends on $a_s$, $y$ and their derivatives (as per \S26).
-Again, it transforms as $I_1 = I$.
-Bouton probably introduces the term {\it covariant}, since the dependent variable $y$ co-varies with $a_s$. $I$ may also contain the independent variable x.

-{\bf Definition 3:} a {\it relative invariant} $R$ (as per \S38) of the GLDE is a function of the coefficients $a_s$ and their derivatives.
-The relative invariant is such that upon transformation (\ref{GLDEgroup}) it transforms according to the rule $R_1=f R$. $f$ is known as the factor of finite transformation.
-The relative invariant does not involve the independent variable $y$ or its derivatives (as per \S26). $R$ may contain the independent variable x.
+\begin{definition} A {\it relative invariant/covariant} $R$ (as per \S38) of the GLDE is a function of the coefficients $a_s$ and their derivatives.
+Upon finite transformation (\ref{GLDEgroup}) $R$ transforms according to the rule $R_1=f R$; $f$ is known as the factor of finite transformation.
+Invariants do not contain the dependent variable $y$ or its derivatives; covariants do (as per \S26). $R$ may contain the independent variable $x$. \end{definition}

-{\bf Definition 4:} a {\it relative covariant} $R$ (see \S26) of the GLDE depends on $a_s$, $y$ and their derivatives.
-It transforms as $R_1=f R$ and may contain the independent variable x.